glitznerf/glitznerf.github.io/index.md

 ### Working Papers

-- **Generalised Stable Partitions in the Fixtures Problem**, with David Manlove.
-- **Empirical Perspectives on Unsolvability in Roommates Markets**, with David Manlove.
+- **Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching**, with David Manlove.

 <p>&nbsp;</p>

 ### Papers
+- **Perspectives on Unsolvability in Roommates Markets**, with David Manlove
+  - _In submission_ and available as Technical Report no. 2505.06717, Computing Research Repository, Cornell University Library, 2025 [(link to preprint version)](https://arxiv.org/abs/2505.06717).
 - **MATWA: A Web Toolkit for Matching Under Preferences**, with David Manlove (_Update: Nominated for Best Demo!_)
   - in Proceedings of [**AAAI 2025**](https://aaai.org/conference/aaai/aaai-25/): the 39th Annual AAAI Conference on Artificial Intelligence, 2025, volume 39 number 28 [(link to proceedings version)](https://doi.org/10.1609/aaai.v39i28.35352);
   - an extended version of this paper is available as Technical Report no. 2409.04402, Computing Research Repository, Cornell University Library, 2024 [(link to extended version)](https://arxiv.org/abs/2409.04402);